-Currently available options are yum, dnf, and microdnf.
+Currently available options are yum, dnf, microdnf and apk.

 Note: If you do not specify this key the default value is yum.
+If your image requires different package manager you need to specify it.

-It will work fine on Fedora and RHEL images because OS maintains a symlink to the proper package manager.
+The default yum value will work fine on Fedora and RHEL images because OS maintains a symlink to the proper package manager.

-'''

-packages:

-manager: dnf

-install:

-- git
+packages: manager: dnf install: - git

-'''